Moinulilm10/Qtec-todo-task/README.md

 - Users can easily create new tasks, providing a title and optional details for each task.

+**Task Creation based on priority⚡:**

+- Users can set priority for their tasks.
+Each priority have their own status color.

 **Task Status✉️:**

 - Tasks can be marked as either complete or incomplete, allowing users to monitor their progress.